sunfishcode/wasm-reference-manual/WebAssembly.md

 range of memory spanning from offset `0` and extending up to a *linear-memory size*, allocated as part of a WebAssembly instance.
-The size of a linear memory is always a multiple of the [page] size and may be increased dynamically (with the [`mem.grow`](#grow-memory) instruction) up to an optional declared *maximum length*.
+The size of a linear memory is always a multiple of the [page] size and may be increased dynamically (with the [`memory.grow`](#grow-linear-memory-size) instruction) up to an optional declared *maximum length*.
 Linear memories are sandboxed, so they don't overlap with each other or with other parts of a WebAssembly instance, including the call stack, globals, and tables, and their bounds are enforced.

 Linear memories can either be [defined by a module](#linear-memory-section) or [imported](#import-section).